Folklorist | Writer | Artist

 Her work spans research, public engagement and artistic practice, with each element informing the others (read about her immersive installations here, her books here, and her other research and engagement projects here).

-Elizabeth is a Lecturer in Creative Writing at Edinburgh Napier University, and also teaches courses on folklore, film and psychoanalysis at the Freud Museum London (see what's coming up next here).
-Her writing has appeared in publications including The White Review, Hellebore, the Guardian and the Times Literary Supplement, she recently edited scary fairy anthology Fearsome Fairies, and is writing a book about forests.
+Alongside her work at Edinburgh Napier, Elizabeth regularly gives talks and leads creative writing workshops around the UK and beyond, and also teaches courses on folklore, film and psychoanalysis at the Freud Museum London (see what's coming up next here).
+Her writing has appeared in publications including The White Review, Hellebore, the Guardian and the Times Literary Supplement, she is an editor for the British Library's Tales of the Weird and Gilded Nightmares series (her most recent being Deadly Dolls), and is writing a book about fairy tales, horror and 80s fantasy films.